aakb/guidelines/css-guidelines.md

 .search--field {
 }
 ```

+###Structue
+Structure the sass modules as logical patterns.

+   ### Folders
+   - Base: default base styles.
+Should be included in every project to set som reasonable defaults sitewide.
+   - Base-module: folder holding the default/fallback styles for all components in the project (and across projects).
+     This folder can be used as reference for developers, and should be very well documented on flow and usage (ToDo: Include clapping.mp3 as documentation resource).
+     This folder could be part of the boilerplate.
+   - Layout: Holds classes for the general page layout, often including the selectors that extend grid styles.
+   - Modules: Site specific styles extending patterns and adding custom code.
+Each module should have a logical and isolated usage.
+   - Pattern: Components should hold mostly if not only silent classes (%list, %list--item, %list--link etc.)
+   - Theme: For site specific default variables, mixins and global silent classes

 ### States
 If states are needed prefix it with <code>.is-</code>, <code>.has-</code> etc., also check out the [javascript guidelines](js-guidelines.md).